 GoPro Hero 11 Black Mini review: also consider

-Most people choosing to buy the GoPro Hero 11 Black Mini will have first considered the flagship GoPro Hero 11 Black, with the former’s lack of display and more affordable price tag the main considerations.
-However, while the GoPro Hero 11 Black Mini might be unique in the GoPro arsenal it goes head to head with a couple of other extreme sports-centric action cameras.
+Most people choosing to buy the GoPro Hero 11 Black Mini will have first considered the flagship GoPro Hero 11 Black, with the former's lack of display and more affordable price tag the main considerations.
+However, while the GoPro Hero 11 Black Mini might be unique in the GoPro arsenal, it goes head-to-head with other extreme sports-centric action cameras.

-The dinky DJI Action 2 has a similar form factor and a similar tendency to overheat and equally excellent image stabilization, adding a clever magnetic mounting and mod system.
-Alternatively, have a look around at T3's best cheap action camera guide for more affordable options.
+The dinky DJI Action 2 has a similar form factor and tendency to overheat, and equally excellent image stabilization, adding a clever magnetic mounting and mod system.